Depo-SubQ Provera 104

-You should use Depo-SubQ Provera 104 long-term (for example, more than 2 years) only if other methods of birth control are not right for you.
+You should use Depo-SubQ Provera 104 long-term (for example, more than 2 years) only if other methods of birth control or other treatments for endometriosis pain are not right for you.

-Depo-SubQ Provera 104 does not protect you from HIV (AIDS) and other diseases spread through sex (STDs).
+Depo-SubQ Provera 104 does not protect you from HIV (AIDS) and other infections spread through sex (STIs).

 WHAT IS Depo-SubQ Provera 104?